Zyabridos/Zyabridos/README.md

 ## 🎯 Current Priorities

 💡 Working on **[Docker-based infrastructure with Terraform and Ansible](https://github.com/Zyabridos/terraform-project)**
-📚 Learning **Terraform**, focusing on optimizing fullstack workflows and infrastructure
-🤝 Open to collaboration on **open-source projects**
+📚 Currently learning **Java**, focusing on backend performance and architecture optimization 🤝 Open to collaboration on **open-source projects**

 ---